SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 * You can easily enhance existing components and even interact with the subcomponents they're built from
 * Code in Models and Views can be quickly refactored to encapsulate new functionality without disrupting existing code and tests
-* You can develop and test custom components separately, then combine them into a UI of any complexity.
+* You can develop and test custom components separately, then combine them into a UI of any complexity
+* Components benefit from the built-in CSS styling, providing you with an attractive interface with no additional work.

 ## Can I Use Agile Toolkit With My Existing Code?